Chapter 16

 Rebekah succeeded in their purpose, but they gained only trouble and

 sorrow by their deception.
-God had declared that Jacob should receive the
+God had declared that Jacob should receive

-they waited in faith for Him to work for them.
+had they waited in faith for Him to work for them.
 But like many who now

-profess to be children of God, they were unwilling to leave the matter in
+profess to be children of God, they were unwilling to leave the matter

-face again.
+his face again.
 From the hour when he received the birthright, Jacob was

 weighed down with self-condemnation.
-He had sinned against his father, his
+He had sinned against his father,

-when the wicked course of his sons oppressed his soul.
+afteryears, when the wicked course of his sons oppressed his soul.

 No sooner had